AppleGreen Cottage

 dart sewing on bags

-Adding a dart, you can retain a slim form of a bag, adding just a bit of dimension, so the bag can carry more than you'd think.
-Check out this pattern: I used in my Sophia Fold-Over Clutch And Bag pattern (more here) and it is so practical:
+Adding a dart, you can retain the slim form of a bag, adding just a bit of dimension, so the bag can carry more than you'd think.
+And it is so practical:

 small pink clutch made with AppleGreen Cottage sewing pattern